 (a) a carcase of poultry; or

-(b) a carcase of an animal slaughtered in the district of Kellerberrin or Kondinin.
+(b) a carcase of an animal slaughtered in the district of Kellerberrin or Kondinin; or

+(c) a carcase that is to be processed in a boning room (whether located at the abattoir or at separate premises) if the carcase is tagged with a tag specifying the name of the abattoir and the date on which the animal was slaughtered.

+[Regulation 22 amended in Gazette 11 Aug 2015 p.
+3219.]

 23. Branding carcases if fit for consumption by animals

 (1) The proprietor of animal food processing premises at which a carcase is inspected and passed as fit for consumption by animals must ensure that the carcase is branded in accordance with regulation 24 by the use of an appropriate brand approved by the CEO for the purposes of this regulation.